 Caspases are the main enzymes that initiate and execute cell death by apoptosis.
 Our work has focussed on functional analysis of caspase-2, one of the first caspases discovered and has identified the apoptotic and non-apoptotic functions of this caspase.
 I was part of the team that described the function of caspase-2 in apoptosis induced by cytotoxic drugs that disrupt the cytoskeleton (Ho et al. 2008, Oncogene).
 This was followed by the first seminal demonstration that caspase-2 acts as a tumour suppressor in mice (Ho et al., 2009, Proc Natl Acad Sci USA).
 These findings led to further studies using various different mouse tumour models to define the role of caspase-2 in tumour suppression.
 In particular, the mouse thymoma model (Atm knockout mice) was used to demonstrate genetic interaction between Atm and caspase-2 in tumour suppression and enhanced tumour development in a caspase-2 knockout background (Puccini et al., 2013, Proc Natl Acad Sci USA).
 Interestingly, I also demonstrated that loss of caspase-2 can in fact delay tumour onset in a MYCN transgenic neuroblastoma mouse model (Dorstyn et al., 2014, Cell Death Dis).
 These findings indicated that caspase-2 has very defined tissue specific and context specific roles in tumour suppression and we are currently investigating the mechanisms by which it mediates these opposing functions.

-By preventing genomic instability and regulating the oxidative stress response, caspase-2 acts as a key cell surveillance protein and as a consequence is important to prevent pre-mature ageing in mice.
-We are currently interestend in understanding the molecular basis of these caspase-2 functions in cancer and ageing.
+By preventing genomic instability and regulating the oxidative stress response, caspase-2 acts as a key cell surveillance protein and as a consequence is important to prevent tissue dysfunction and pre-mature ageing in mice.
+We are currently interested in understanding the molecular basis of these mechanisms in healthy ageing, maintaining normal tissue function and role in age-related diseases, including cancer.

 External engagement & recognition